baxy750/bash/README.md

 # bashly
-Bash and related utilities for shell &amp; Linux (general use, raspbian and MacOS) (If you use anything here please mention baxy750 thank you)
+Bash and related utilities for shell &amp; on Linux, raspbian and MacOS.
+If you use anything here please mention baxy750 thank you